Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Reality conditions

 \subsection{Real forms of the gauge group}

 So far we have understood how to obtain actions for ASDYM equations on space-times of arbitrary signature for a simple, complex gauge group $G$.
-We now restrict the gauge group to a real form, $G_{\R}$.
-Such real forms arise as the fixed point sets of an involutive automorphism, $\Theta:G\to G$, which is conjugate-linear on the Lie algebra $\fg$.
+We now show how to restrict the gauge group to a real form, $G_\R$.\\

+Such real forms arise as the fixed point set of an involutive automorphism, $\Theta:G\to G$, which is conjugate-linear on the Lie algebra $\fg$.
 We write $\theta:\fg\to\fg$ for the induced map on the Lie algebra.
-The simplest example is $G_{\R} = SU_n\subset G = SL_n\C$, for which we may take
+The simplest example is $G_\R = \SU_n\subset G = \SL_n(\C)$, for which we may take

-In Lorentzian signature spinor conjugation swaps left-handed and right-handed spinors, and so swaps the self-dual and anti-self-dual parts of the curvature.
-As such there are no anti-self-dual connections on Minkowski space for real gauge groups.
+In Lorentzian signature spinor conjugation swaps left- and right-handed spinors, and so swaps the SD and ASD parts of the curvature.
+As such there are no ASD connections on Minkowski space for real gauge groups.
 We therefore restrict our attention to Euclidean and ultrahyperbolic signatures.